griffingilreath/rehoboam/jetson/collector_service/README.md

 - `events_last_window` counts only the entity IDs explicitly listed in `event_entities`.
 Leave the field blank if you don't care about event-driven activity for that LED.
 - Pi-hole `blocked_ratio` is computed as `ads_blocked_today / max(dns_queries_today, 1)` to avoid divide-by-zero.
 - `ping` behavior adapts to Windows vs. POSIX automatically; ensure ICMP is allowed in your network policies.
+- Detailed HA events are written to `events.json` (configurable) so downstream clients (e.g., e-paper scenes) can render notification feeds.
 - Heartbeats are written to `service_health.json` on every successful loop so the API can surface collector status; errors flip the recorded status to `error` for quick diagnosis.

 ## Troubleshooting